slbailey/Retrovue/docs/domain/SchedulePlan.md

 SchedulePlan has one-to-many relationships with:

-- **Zone**: Multiple Zones can exist within a single plan, each defining a time window and Pattern reference
+- **Zone**: Multiple Zones can exist within a single plan, each defining a time window and holding SchedulableAssets directly
-- **Pattern**: Multiple Patterns can exist within a single plan, each defining an ordered list of Program references
 - **ScheduleDay**: Plans are used to generate resolved schedule days

 ### Table Name